Eddie Nketiah transfer: Nottingham Forest getting closer to Arsenal's valuation for England international striker

-Arsenal have valued striker Eddie Nketiah at over £30m; Nottingham Forest are getting closer to that fee but are also keen on Feyenoord striker Santiago Gimenez; Nketiah started 10 games for Arsenal last season, and is yet to start a league game in 2024
+Arsenal have valued striker Eddie Nketiah at over £30m; Nottingham Forest are getting closer to that fee but are also keen on Feyenoord striker Santiago Gimenez; Nketiah started 10 games for Arsenal last season; Forest have signed Alex Moreno on loan from Aston Villa

 Nottingham Forest are getting closer to Arsenal's valuation of over £30m for striker Eddie Nketiah.